-The 5 best places to travel in September 2018
+5 best places to visit in September 2020

 Warming weather, school holidays and Father's Day – these are just a few teasers of what you can look forward to this month.
 Need something else to look forward to?
 How about a trip away from the everyday?

-That's why we've brought you the best places you can jet-set off to this month that won't blow the budget and won't use up too much of your precious leave... because you'll need that for the Christmas holidays, right?
+That's why we've brought you the best places you can set off to this month.
+They're all local, won't blow the budget and won't use up too much of your precious leave.

 1. Best budget destination: Freycinet, Tasmania